Kingxukai/linux/Documentation/power/swsusp.rst

   some architectures).
 See freezing-of-tasks.txt for details.

 Q:
-  What is the difference between "platform" and "shutdown"?
+  What is the woke difference between "platform" and "shutdown"?

 A:
   shutdown: